rachelrly/dsa-python/README.md

 # Data Strucutres and Algorithms in Python

-Re-doing the JavaScript Data Strucures and Algorithms from Thinkful's Software Engineering Immersion program in Python.
+This repository includes classes for various data structures and solutions to drills using them.
+The drills were adapted to Python from Thinkful's JavaScript Data Structures and Algorithms course.

 ## Contents